 Blue Ocean Society works to protect marine life in the Gulf of Maine through research, education and inspiring action.
 Founded in 2001 by two whale watch naturalists, their goal is to share open ocean research with the public, educate communities about the human impact on marine life through hands-on experiences, and inspire people to take action through beach cleanups, pollution prevention campaigns and simple behavior changes.

-Budget Dumpster looks forward to sponsoring World Ocean Week, including a virtual run, beach cleanups and more.
+Budget Dumpster sponsored World Ocean Week in 2020, including a virtual run, beach cleanups and more.

 Embracing habits to reduce, reuse and recycle at home is easier than you’d think.
 Making small changes can have a positive impact on the environment not only on Earth Day, but year-round.